aimer63/fire/README.md

   # mu_pi = 0.0220
   # sigma_pi = 0.0229
   #
-  # More relistic for the future
+  # More conservative for the future
   [assets.inflation]
   mu = 0.025
   sigma = 0.025